 The Power of Oral History

-While I personally haven’t read too much literature in regards to 9/11, I do consider myself familiar enough with the event to appropriately appreciate the depth of the report provided in this book.
+While I personally haven’t read too much literature in regards to 9/11, I do consider myself familiar enough with the event to appropriately appreciate the depth of the report provided in The Only Plane in the Sky.
 I can safely say from my personal experience, this is without a doubt the most complete account of the event I have ever laid eyes upon, exceeding what I figured would be possible many years ago.
 The amount of accounts from different perspectives Graff managed to gather is simply unprecedented, and I believe the reason all of them acquire equal importance is due to the oral history structure the book has been written with.